-A circuit breaker is a type of switch that is designed to interrupt the flow of nominal, abnormal, or fault current.
-Whenever a high magnitude of current flows through the circuit, the circuit breaker works as a mechanical device that can easily cut off the power supply and protect the electrical system from damage.
-Its primary function is to open or close an electrical circuit and prevent the occurrence of any electrical mishap.
+A circuit breaker is a type of switch designed to interrupt the flow of abnormal, or fault current.
+When a high current flows through a circuit, the breaker acts as a mechanical safety device that automatically cuts off the power supply, protecting the system from damage.
+Its main role is to safely open or close electrical circuits and prevent mishaps due to overloads or faults.

 Working Principle of Circuit Breaker